amar-at-iitm/da6401_assignment1/README.md

 - **Proper Data Handling:** Ensured **randomized train-test splits** and ethical ML practices.

 ### File Structure
+- `activation.py` - All the activation functions and their derivative.
+- `best_run.py` - Stores the best hyperparameter configuration.
 - `code1.ipynb` – Tests the best model and plots the confusion matrix.
 - `code2.ipynb` – Compares cross-entropy loss with squared error loss.
 - `code3.py` – Tests the best model and plots the confusion matrix.
 - `code4.py` – Compares cross-entropy loss with squared error loss.
 - `code7.py` – Tests the best model and plots the confusion matrix.
 - `code8.py` – Compares cross-entropy loss with squared error loss.
-- `train.py` – Main script for training the best model.
+- `propagation.py` – Forward and backward propagation functions.
+- `functions.py` - Stores all the important functions used in the assignment.
 - `optimizers.py` – Implementations of various optimizers.
-- `propagation.py` – Forward and backward propagation functions.
 - `sweep_config.py` – Configuration file for hyperparameter tuning.
+- `command_generator.py` - Generates command to run `train.py`.
-- `best_run.py` – Stores the best hyperparameter configuration.
+- `train.py` – Main script for training the best model.
+- `tens.py` - Stores mnist dataset in the local directory.
-- `fashion-mnist.npz` – The dataset used for training and evaluation.
+- `fashion-mnist.npz` – The fashion-mnist dataset in the local directory, used for training and evaluation.
+- `mnist.npz` - the mnist dataset in the local directory.

 ### Installation & Setup